Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 See also: MIRI Coronagraphic Imaging, JWST High-Contrast Imaging RoadmapJWST ETC Backgrounds

-For MIRI coronagraphic imaging we only use scene ID: 3, Name: "Science - MIRI" (whereby the PSF reference star target is ID: 6, Name: "Reference (HD220657)").
+For MIRI coronagraphic imaging you'll only use scene ID: 3, Name: "Science - MIRI" (whereby the PSF reference star target is ID: 6, Name: "Reference (HD220657)").
 Similarly to the NIRCam case, the underlying rationale for the setup of all the MIRI coronagraphic observations in this example science program is to reach a SNR ~ 100.

 Select instrument parameters